 Principle 1: Decide the type of person you want to be

 As introduced in the Personal Growth Model, every change and personal development starts with a belief.
-Your mindset, identity and motivation determines how you plan, take action, and of course, your result.
+Your mindset, identity, and motivation determine how you plan, take action, and of course, your result.

-The Personal Growth Model illustrates how your belief has a direct influence on your action, and in particular, your habits.
+The Personal Growth Model illustrates how your belief has a direct influence on your actions, and in particular, your habits.

 However, many people who wish to make changes in their lives tend to miss this step.
-Many choose to focus on the end result that they look for, and forget that it is important to first focus on your beliefs and identity.
+Many choose to focus on the result that they are looking for and forget that it is important to first focus on your beliefs and identity.

-In his book, James Clear proposed the three layers of behavioural change.
+In his book, James Clear proposed the three layers of behavioral change.
 These three levels explain how changes can occur.

-- Outcomes: the outcomes or result that you desire to achieve.
-Goals like losing weight, achieving better grades are examples of outcomes.
+- Outcomes: the outcomes or results that you desire to achieve.
+Goals like losing weight, and achieving better grades are examples of outcomes.

 - Processes: processes include the habits you need to achieve the outcomes.
-For example, in order to lose weight, you will need to go to the gym.
+For example, to lose weight, you will need to go to the gym.

-- Identity: your identity is related to your beliefs, your world view, your self-perception, assumptions and values.
+- Identity: your identity is related to your beliefs, world view, your self-perception, assumptions, and values.

-In order to make behavioural changes, instead of just looking at the desired outcomes, we need to shift our focus on your identity.
+To make behavioural changes, instead of just looking at the desired outcomes, we need to shift our focus to your identity.

-Making behavioural changes by focusing on your identity
+Making behavioral changes by focusing on your identity

 The ultimate question you should ask is: who do you want to be?